andrea-allen/compressnets/README.md

 algorithm.
 In red, you see the resulting temporal boundaries of the 4 snapshots compressed into even-size aggregate matrices.
 The time series represent an SI epidemic process over the 3 versions of the network.

+## Citation

+If you use this package, please name your use of this package as well as the original paper on the framework, as